TaitoUnited/taito-cli/docs/manual/04-usage.md

 Some of the plugins require authentication.
 If you encounter a connection or authorization error, run `taito auth:ENV` inside a project directory to authenticate in the context of a project environment (for example `taito auth:dev`).
 Note that your credentials are saved on the Taito CLI container image, as you don't need them lying on your host file system anymore.

-[Taito CLI tutorial](https://github.com/TaitoUnited/taito-cli/tree/master/docs/tutorial/README.md) guides you through common software development scenarios in a chronological order, including creating your first taito-cli project and setting up your own infrastructure.
+[Taito CLI tutorial](https://github.com/TaitoUnited/taito-cli/tree/master/docs/tutorial/README.md) guides you through common software development scenarios in a chronological order.
 You may consider it as a chronological Taito CLI manual.

-See the [DEVELOPMENT.md](https://github.com/TaitoUnited/server-template/blob/master/DEVELOPMENT.md) of the [kubernetes-template](https://github.com/TaitoUnited/server-template) as an example on how to use Taito CLI with your project.
+See the [DEVELOPMENT.md](https://github.com/TaitoUnited/server-template/blob/master/DEVELOPMENT.md) of the [full-stack-template](https://github.com/TaitoUnited/server-template) as an example on how to use Taito CLI with your project.

 ### Troubleshooting

-Run `taito --trouble`.
+Run `taito --trouble` to see troubleshooting.

-With the `-v` or `--verbose` flag you can see the commands that plugins run during command execution.
+With the `-v` or `--verbose` flag (e.g. `taito -v db connect:dev`) you can see the commands that plugins run during command execution.
 If you want to see even more output, use the `--debug` flag.

 ### Advanced usage

 #### Multiple organizations

 If you work for multiple organizations, you may define organization specific overrides in `~/.taito/taito-config-ORGANIZATION.sh` file.
 You can use these setting with the `-o` option when you execute a command outside a project directory, for example `taito -o ORGANIZATION open intra`.
-The `-o` option is most useful combined with the `project create` command as it will tell Taito CLI to initialize the new project using the organization specific default settings, for example: `taito -o ORGANIZATION project create: kubernetes-template`.
+The `-o` option is most useful combined with the `project create` command as it will tell Taito CLI to initialize the new project using the organization specific default settings, for example: `taito -o ORGANIZATION project create: full-stack-template`.

 #### Project references